“I could never do what you do.”

 Hurt people hurt people.

-I have never in my life seen a well-adjusted person who purposely writes vicious, hate-filled emails/comments in an attempt to tear someone else down.
+1) I have never in my life seen a well-adjusted and happy person who purposely writes vicious, hate-filled emails/comments in an attempt to tear someone else down.
+Why?
+Because they’re too busy being well-adjusted and happy to waste their time being an insufferable jerk, that’s why.

 If you’re dealing with people who seemingly find pleasure in directing destructive criticism your way–it could be a customer, your significant other, your boss/coworker, or even your mom–just remember this: